 Saxe Gotha will offers an Upward Basketball League as a ministry for elementary age children (1st through 6th grade).
 Upward Sports was established in 1995 and has become the world’s largest Christian youth sports provider.
 The mission of Upward Sports is to promote the discovery of Jesus through Sports, as it seeks to develop athletes spiritually, mentally, athletically and socially.

-Registration is currently closed, click here to register.
-Games begin on November 27 and end in late February.
+Registration is currently closed.
+Games begin on November 26 and end in late February.
 Registrations are online only.
 All players must be evaluated in order to participate.
 Evaluations take 15-20 minutes.
-Evaluations will be held on Oct.
-23 (3rd-4th grade), Oct.
-24 (K-2nd grade), and Oct.
-26 (5th-6th grade), Oct.
-28 (make-up date).
-First practice will be the week of November 6th.
-Cheerleading orientation will be held on Oct.
-21. (Time to be announced.)
+Evaluations will begin on Octobert 15.
+First practice will be the week of November 5th.

 Terry Cagle recruits coaches and other volunteers needed in support of this program.
 If you would like to volunteer for this ministry, please contact Terry via email or phone.